wp-plugins/wysiwyg-widgets/readme.txt

 1. The rich text / wysiwyg widget editor in action

 == Changelog ==
+= 1.2 =
+* Updated the plugin for WP 3.3.
+Broke backwards compatibility (on purpose), so when running WP 3.2.x and below: stick with [version 1.1.1](http://downloads.wordpress.org/plugin/wysiwyg-widgets.1.1.1.zip).

 = 1.1.2 =
 * Temporary fix for WP 3.3+